dtoffe/wirthian-langs/README.md

 # wirthian-langs

-This project intends to collect the EBNF grammars of all the programming languages designed by Professor Niklaus Wirth, including further versions and implementation variants, as well as other somehow close or (highly subjectively) related languages.
+This project intends to collect the (E)BNF grammars of all the programming languages designed by Professor Niklaus Wirth, including further versions and implementation variants, as well as other somehow close or (highly subjectively) related languages.

 ## License